aneto0/hieratika/README.md

 TODO
--   Design and implement the loader - NOT DONE
+-   Design and implement the concept of pulses (DAP) - NOT DONE
+-   Create the statistics backend
 -   Rename the page concept to configuration model/object - NOT DONE
 -   Make sure that every action goes through the auth module - NOT DONE
 -   Clean and restructure the html5 client code - SOME WORK DONE BUT NOT COMPLETE
--   Design and implement the concept of pulses (DAP) - NOT DONE
--   Design and implement live variables support - NOT DONE
 -   Document the design - NOT DONE
 -   Document the html5 client - NOT DONE
 -   Write unit tests for the server - NOT DONE